 In the autumn of 1940, the Empress of Britain was on trooping

 mission between England and Suez via the Cape.
-On her way
+On her way back,

-but a skeleton crew remained in an effort to save the ship.
+crew remained in an effort to save the ship.

 The Polish destroyer Burza and the two tugs Marauder and Thames